mianfg/mianfg/README.md

 ## Hi 👋, nice to meet you! 😄

-I am **Miguel Ángel Fernández Gutiérrez** ([@mianfg](https://mianfg.me)), Consulting Engineer in Cisco, trained as a **computer scientist and mathematician**.
+I am **Miguel Ángel Fernández Gutiérrez** ([@mianfg](https://mianfg.me)), Software Consulting Engineer in Cisco, trained as a **computer scientist and mathematician**.
 Apart from that, and among other things, I dedicate my spare time to develop various projects.
 Most of them are publicly available here, in my GitHub profile.

 > I strongly encourage you to **take a look at [my website](https://mianfg.me)**, where you will find more information about me, my career, my projects, and even some more interesting things I have been working on!